Devon-Scott/mechanics-grove/README.md

-# mechanics-grove-scripts
+# mechanics-grove
-Scripts related to development of Mechanic's Grove: a Unity3D game
+Repository for development of Mechanic's Grove: a Unity3D game

 This project will be my final project for GD50: CS50’s Introduction to Game Development<br>
 <br>